octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 Qed.
 ```

 This section is not intended to be a Coq tutorial so we will not deep dive into this script.
-If you want to look into proof implementation in Coq we recommand these simple tutorials [3], [14] as a starter and the Coq'Art book [15] for a more complete overview.
+If you want to look into proof implementation in Coq we recommend these simple tutorials [3], [14] as a starter and the Coq'Art book [15] for a more complete overview.